Navigating health reform

-Senior living facilities and MA plan providers must prepare
+Senior living facilities and Medicare Advantage plan providers must prepare

 Senior living facilities will need to strategically plan for this change and develop an appropriate marketing approach, consider entering into either new or enhanced contracting relationships with MA organizations, and prepare for potential billing changes.